dcarrollno/Ganglia-Modules/GangliaRest/gangliarest/README.txt

 The configuration file will be installed as /etc/GangliaRest.cfg The init script will be installed as /etc/init.d/GangliaRest

-You will want to chkconfig add GangliaRest to start at run level 3.
+You will want to adjust /etc/init.d/GangliaRest if you run Redis on a different port You will want to chkconfig add GangliaRest to start at run level 3.
 You will want to adjust your iptables accordingly.
 You will want to visit /etc/GangliaRest.cfg and adjust your config file.